relloyd/halfpipe/README.md

 # explore the demos above to see how you can add other connection types...
 # or perform more simple actions to move data quickly.
 ```

+## 12 Factor Mode - Support for Serverless With AWS Lambda

+Halfpipe is small enough to run in AWS Lambda (~7 MB zipped).

+You can use the main Halfpipe binary `hp` (zipped of course) on its own when connecting between Snowflake, SQL Server and S3,
+but, if you require Oracle or ODBC connectivity,
+you'll need to publish a Lambda layer with the Halfpipe plugins (see release binaries) and database drivers (e.g. Oracle OCI).

+To get started, you essentially need to create a Lambda with environment variables that mimic existing CLI arguments and flags.

+For instructions and sample environment variables, take a look at this blog: https://bit.ly/3ojAcPN

 ## Notes